Who we are:

 The mission of Seven Tepees is to work with urban youth to foster the skills they need to make lifelong positive choices and to create their own opportunities for success.
 Founded in 1995 by retired Juvenile Justice Daniel Weinstein and Native American healer Hully Fetico, Seven Tepees began as a summer camp where youth lived in seven tepees - one representing each continent of the world.

 As a mentor, you will be a role model to a youth who will benefit from long-term one-on-one support from a caring adult.
-Mentors and youth participate in a wide range of activities together including Seven Tepees events, community service projects and planning expeditions on your own.
+Mentors and youth participate in a wide range of activities together including Seven Tepees events, community service projects, and planning expeditions on your own.
 Being a mentor is a great experience which allows for memorable moments while fostering a positive relationship with a youth.

 Independent Outing in March: Community Service Project